 - Retail Outlets

-In order to help your event run more smoothly, we have guidelines in place for community events held on behalf of Camp Hobé.
-Please read them carefully, especially the section regarding tax receipts.
-If you have any questions, please do not hesitate to contact Christina Beckwith, Executive Director at 801-631-2742or with the form below.
+We have guidelines in place for fundraising events held on our behalf, so that these events run more smoothly and everyone knows in advance what to expect.
+Please read them carefully, especially the section about tax receipts.
+If you have any questions, please contact Christina Beckwith, Executive Director at 801-631-2742 or with the form below.

-What Camp Hobé requests of community event organizers:
+What Camp Hobé asks of community event organizers:

 - Please contact the Camp Hobé office to register new events or update us on continuing events.
-The camp office must be aware of all events that are held in support of our program.
+We must know about any events that are held in support of our program.

-- It is the event organizer’s responsibility to communicate to sponsors, participants, and the general public that Camp Hobé is not conducting the event, but is the event’s beneficiary.
+- It is is your responsibility as the event organizer to tell sponsors, participants, and the general public that Camp Hobé is not conducting the event, but that we are the event’s beneficiary.

-Camp Hobé can provide the following assistance once our office has approved an event:
+Camp Hobé can help with these things after our office approves an event:

 - Advice and expertise on event planning.

-- A support letter that validates the authenticity of the event / organizer, from date of issue until the event is complete.
+- A letter validating the authenticity of the event / organizer, from the date we approve the event until the event ends.

-- Limited supplies, such as information brochures, pens, and other promotional materials.
+- Limited branded supplies, such as informational brochures, pens, and other promotional materials.

 - Attendance of a Camp Hobé representative, when appropriate and available.